The watermill

 “Are you ready to order, sir?” she asked.

 He read slowly through the menu and noticed that nearly everything on it was his favourite food.
 He ordered pizza with pepperoni and hot chilli sauce, and a coke, and then some ice-cream.
-It seemed strange to him that the café had no other guests.
+It was strange that the café had no other guests.
 Perhaps it opened in the evening only, just for grown-ups.
-It did not seem strange to him that Mrs Burke was in charge.
+It was somehow not strange that Mrs Burke was in charge.
 He was in a strange kind of place where strange things could happen, and he was not at all bothered by it.

 When he’d almost finished eating his ice-cream, Mrs Burke came to sit down opposite him.

 “Nice?” she asked.
-“You’ve seen our special bathroom; by now you’ll be very much aware that this is an unusual cafe.
-It’s not anywhere.
-Not everyone can come here.
+“You’ve seen our special bathroom; by now you’ll be very much aware that this is a very unusual cafe.
+Only special people can come here.
 You can’t even see it on the street.
 You could walk by it and not notice it.
-But the people that do notice us, well, they always come in, and they always feel very much better for it.
+But the special people that do notice us, well, they always come in, and they always feel very much better for it.
 I’m really pleased to see you.
 You’re going to be OK now.
 You’ll be able to do great things by yourself.
 You’ll be going back to the place they can get you: but they won’t get you.
 But you need to change yourself.
 You’ve to turn to the future, turn away from the past.
 You’ve to stop all those dodgy deals I know you’ve done, and get on the straight and narrow.
 You’ve got greatness ahead of you, believe me, young man.
 Even if you had not been here, you would have been able to do great things.
-But people who have been washed in our bathroom here, find it difficult to get into trouble later.
+People who have bathed in our bathroom here, find it difficult to get into trouble later.
 You will – you must – go on.
 You must get back to college.
 But the very first step is the hardest.
 You’ll walk out that door, and then take that step.”

 “Have a look in the mirror in the bathroom” she said.
 He went into the bathroom and looked at himself.
 He seemed unchanged, though perhaps a little pink and clean from the bath he’d had, and from the effect of the new clothes.
 As he left the bathroom and went through the anteroom, he noticed that the tiled floor had a spiral of yellow tiles starting in the middle, getting bigger, spiralling out to the door into the café.
 He went through the door one last time to see Mrs Burke waiting for him.